-Whether you are hitting the local trail, wading through swamps, or are fast on your way of becoming a 46er in the Adirondacks or 14er in Colorado, one of the most essential part of your pack list is going to be the socks that you are wearing.
-While a proper pair of boots may help to keep your feet in place to prevent nasty slippage or even sprained ankles, the best waterproof socks will do an amazing job in keeping your toes dry while also allowing them to permeate the sweat build up to prevent a soggy mess after a long days hike.
+Whether you are hitting the local trail, wading through swamps, or are fast on your way to becoming a 46er in the Adirondacks or 14er in Colorado, one of the most essential parts of your pack list is going to be the socks that you are wearing.
+While a proper pair of boots may help to keep your feet in place to prevent nasty slippage or even sprained ankles, the best waterproof socks will do an amazing job in keeping your toes dry while also allowing them to permeate the sweat build-up to prevent a soggy mess after a long days hike.

 So whether you are in the frigid cool temps of Alaska or the hot and humid swampland of Louisiana – here are the all-around best waterproof socks for you:

 Best Waterproof Socks For Men